kubeflow/xgboost-operator/README.md

 You can use [this Dockerfile](Dockerfile) to build the image yourself:

-Alternatively, you can pull the existing image from GCP [here](https://gcr.io/kubeflow-images-public/xgboost-operator).
+Alternatively, you can pull the existing image from Dockerhub [here](https://hub.docker.com/r/kubeflow/xgboost-operator/tags).

 ## Known Issues